-So even though a stopover in Bangkok was my third visit to this city, I needed this break before continuing up to Northern Thailand.
+So even though a stopover in Bangkok was my third visit to this city, I needed this break before continuing up to Northern Thailand during our second month of full time travel.
 You know, juuuusst in case.

 Yes yes, deep down inside, I guess I am a big city girl.

 If you’re new to the website and want to follow my year of travelling, visit this section for all my posts related to long-term travel.
 You can also start from the beginning of the series by reading this article.
 Here’s a post about leaving home for a year to travel.

 Finally, our Bangkok stopover after a sleepless night on the train

 We arrived in Bangkok at 6 am after a twelve-hour train ride from Surat Thani and we were walking zombies.
 Once we arrived at the train station, we bought our tickets for our remaining journey up to Chiang Mai.
 There were a few stops that we needed to make along the way: Ayutthaya and Sukhothai.
 I was super excited about this part of the trip because I’ve always wanted to visit these two cities.
 In case you didn’t know, it’s not easy getting to Sukhothai.
 And while Ayutthaya is about an hour away from Bangkok, I’ve always wanted to spend a few days in the ancient city to explore the ruins.
 We learned that we can’t buy our Ayutthaya ticket in advance, and so we grab what tickets we could and head over to our hostel.